Are you looking for a haunted house? Local ghost stories can be a fine starting point.

 They may have an excuse, but it’ll sound hollow.
 They’ll say things like, “Oh, that’s to keep street noise out,” though the street is obviously a quiet one.

-At residential hauntings, when many curtains are always closed, I know someone – or everyone – in the house may be unreasonably frightened.
+At most residential hauntings, when curtains are always closed, I know someone – or everyone – in the house may be unreasonably frightened.

-9. The house still has most of its original/previous residents’ belongings in it.
+9. Most of the original/previous residents’ belongings are still in it.

 The Amityville Horror house is a good example of this.
 At least two families bought the house when it was still furnished by the previous tenants.